Organisational Healthcheck Self-Assessment Toolkit

 At its heart, the Museum MOT is a self-assessment tool.

-Participating museums will be sent a diagnostic questionnaire to complete with a small cohort from your museum.
-We suggest this team comprises of 3 people – one senior manager or Trustee; one Front of House team member (staff or volunteer) and one other museum team member (e.g. curator, education officer, retail manager, etc).
+Participating museums will be sent an online questionnaire to complete with a small cohort from your museum.
+We recommend this team comprises of 3 people – one senior manager or Trustee; one Front of House team member (staff or volunteer) and one other museum team member (e.g. curator, education officer, retail manager, etc).

 One year on, we will catch up with participating museums in a follow up visit/interview so see what progress has been made.